 Steven Pinker uncovers the real risk factors for war * Mihaly Csikszentmihalyi peers into the coming virtual abyss * Nobel laureate Frank Wilczek laments our squandered opportunities to prevent global catastrophe * Seth Lloyd calculates the threat of a financial black hole * Alison Gopnik on the loss of childhood * Nassim Nicholas Taleb explains why firefighters understand risk far better than economic "experts" * Matt Ridley on the alarming re-emergence of superstition * Daniel C. Dennett and george dyson ponder the impact of a major breakdown of the Internet * Jennifer Jacquet fears human-induced damage to the planet due to "the Anthropocebo Effect" * Douglas Rushkoff fears humanity is losing its soul * Nicholas Carr on the "patience deficit" * Tim O'Reilly foresees a coming new Dark Age * Scott Atran on the homogenization of human experience * Sherry Turkle explores what's lost when kids are constantly connected * Kevin Kelly outlines the looming "underpopulation bomb" * Helen Fisher on the fate of men * Lawrence Krauss dreads what we don't know about the universe * Susan Blackmore on the loss of manual skills * Kate Jeffery on the death of death * plus J. Craig Venter, Daniel Goleman, Virginia Heffernan, Sam Harris, Brian Eno, Martin Rees, and more.

-Six panelists from our Brandywine faculty, staff, and student community will discuss a topic that concerns each of them, something that they are worried about in today's world.
+Six panelists from the Brandywine faculty, staff, and student community will discuss a topic that concerns each of them, something that they are worried about in today's world.

-Sustainable Garden area.
-The Common Read Committee features the Honors Program and Organic Organic Gardening Club's Sustainable Garden.
+The Common Read Committee will feature the Honors Program and Organic Gardening Club's Sustainable Garden.
 These organizations will host a tour and engage the audience in interactive presentations regarding sustainability.
 Mary Fran McLaughlin will also demonstrate the basics and importance of beekeeping.

-The Writing Lab and Library will use the Common Read theme as the jumping off point for subject matter for National day of Writing, where tables will be set up at various points on campus for students to compose essays regarding "What I Am Worried About...."
+The Writing Studio and Library will use the Common Read theme as the jumping off point for subject matter for the National Day on Writing.
+Tables will be set up at various locations on campus for the campus community to compose essays regarding "What I Am Worried About ...."